 I give thanks to my Ancestors, who’s spirit of survival are the reason for my existence.
 I give thanks for the teachings, the guidance and the blessings of All my Relations, from the furthest to the nearest.
 I give thanks to the Spirits that guide me, those that surround me and those of the lands in which these words are written and read.

-I’m a Taino woman, a descendant of the Original People of Abya Yala (the Americas), particularly the folk who lived on the Caribbean Islands.
+I’m an Indigenous Woman, descendant of the Orginal People of this hemisphere, of Abya Yala, particularly the Circum-Caribbean area.
+History books call my Ancestors Taino and Arawak.
 My ancestry goes back to the island of Boriken, known today as Puerto Rico.
-I have many names, both legal and honorific, but most call me Nanu.
+Most who know me call me Nanu.

-Growing up, we had a foot in each world, the western colonized ways of Puerto Rico and my “family’s” ways.
-This is not unheard of in the age of the Urban Ndn, it only means things are one way at home and totally different in other places.
-And while life has had it’s difficulties, I consider it a privilege to have been given the opportunity to grow up understanding a variety of perspectives.
-It’s given me a path to follow and for that, I am deeply grateful.
+Growing up, we had a foot in each world, the western colonized ways of American dominated Puerto Rico and “family” ways.
+And these ways varied depending on who was present.
+This is not unheard of in the age of colonial dominion and the Urban Ndn, it only means things are one way at home and totally different in the western world.
+And while life has had it’s difficulties, I’m lucky to have been exposed to the fluidity of perspective at a young age.
+It’s given me a path to follow, a path that’s truly mine and for that, I am grateful.

 In the end, I don’t have all the answers, not even for myself.
 I am in constant process, but the topics are on the table and we can allow for possibilities.
 We can’t create answers without asking questions, without being willing to compare and consider alternative perspectives.
 I offer some ideas, and the arguments to support it.
 Thoughtful debate is welcome, keeping in mind that rudeness is not an intelligent rebuttal and that unity doesn’t mean lack of diversity.
 Disagreement is not disrespect.